 Umsatzsteuer or Mehrwertsteuer (V.A.T)

 As pretty much anywhere, a value-added tax paid by businesses (19% or 7% in Germany).
 Here, you can deduct the amount of V.A.T you paid on good or services you bought from the amount of V.A.T you added to your own bills.
 If you paid more than you received, the Finanzamt will refund the difference.
-During the first 2 years, this is paid monthly to the Finanzamt and quarterly after this.
+This is paid monthly to the Finanzamt during the first 2 years and quarterly after this if you don’t collect so much V.A.T through your activity.

 Freelancers and other self-employed people earning less than 17.500€ per year can choose to avoid this scheme altogether by adopting the “Kleinunternehmerregelung” (Small business rule).
 This means that there is no V.A.T on your bills, but you can’t deduct V.A.T on things you bought either.
 This rule makes sense for smaller operations with little investment: less strain on the cash flow.
 Above this limit, it’s compulsory to bill V.A.T as well.
 You also need to register for an EU V.A.T ID if you plan to do business with clients outside of Germany.